Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: The dynamical volumes of a family of subvarieties

 \subsection{A sufficient criterion for positive volume}

-To finish this section, we would like to give a sufficient criterion for a parameter to belong to the support of the measure $\mu_{f,\mathcal{Y}}$.
+To finish this section, we give a sufficient criterion for a parameter to belong to the support of the measure $\mu_{f,\mathcal{Y}}$.
 The existence of such a parameter implies in particular that $\mathrm{Vol}_f(\mathcal{Y})>0$.